balajirajan/SSL-installation/README.md

-# Setting-up-of-HaProxy-KeepAlived-SSL-
-Setting up of HaProxy +KeepAlived + SSL
+SSL Termination on HaProxy + KeepAlived